Prescription Drug Addiction

 We understand that there are a few questions that arise in regard to prescription drugs and addiction.
 If you or a loved one is experiencing addiction or withdrawal symptoms and need any additional information, read our most commonly asked questions.
 Alternatively, call a member of our team or email us to find out more.

 Prescription drug addiction occurs when individuals misuse or take medications not as prescribed, leading to physical and psychological dependence.
-It can happen due to prolonged use, increasing tolerance, and the drugs’ addictive nature.
+These effects can happen due to prolonged use of prescription drugs, increasing tolerance, and the drugs’ addictive nature.

 Common signs include taking higher doses than prescribed, frequent requests for refills, mood swings, secretive behavior, neglecting responsibilities, and using prescriptions from multiple doctors.